 - seek additional information, if needed, from CAMVAP, the arbitrator or the complainant;

-- prepare a response to the complainant with a copy to the arbitrator and CAMVAP; and, if required;
+- prepare a response to the complainant with a copy to the arbitrator and CAMVAP

 - make training or other recommendations to CAMVAP based on significant complaints, if needed or appropriate.

-8.5 When a matter is forwarded to it, the Arbitrator Review Committee will review the arbitration specialist’s recommendations and, where applicable, the arbitrator’s written submissions, with respect to the arbitrator’s status on the roster and make its recommendation to the Board of Directors.
+8.5 When a matter is forwarded to it, the Arbitrator Review Committee will review the Complaint Investigator’s recommendations and, where applicable, the arbitrator’s written submissions, with respect to the arbitrator’s status on the roster and make its recommendation to the Board of Directors.

 8.9 As a result of the arbitrator review process, the arbitration specialist will provide recommendations with respect to training and/or information updates to arbitrators for the Board of Directors’ consideration.